i2p/i2p.www/README.md

 ## Running a mirror with Docker

 It's possible to set up a mirror using apache2 inside of a Docker container.
-It is intended to provide a HTTP server, to use HTTPS, using a reverse proxy is the easiest way.
+It is intended to provide a HTTP-only server.
+To use HTTPS, using a reverse proxy is the easiest way.
 You should not need to make any modifications to the service running inside the container, but you may make the same modifications to the containerized mirror that you would to a normal mirror by changing your